Charting the course

 Risk Management Committee

 The RMC reviews the overall risk management philosophy in line with the overall corporate strategy as set and approved by the Board.
 It oversees the establishment and operation of an independent risk management system for identifying, measuring, monitoring, controlling and reporting risk on an enterprise-wide basis.
-This includes ensuring the adequacy and effectiveness of the overall risk management framework and practices for material risks such as credit, liquidity, market, operational, information security and digital, conduct, money laundering and terrorism financing, legal, fiduciary, regulatory, reputational, strategic, environmental (including climate), social and governance (“ESG”) risks, as well as any other category of risk that may be delegated by the Board or deemed necessary by the RMC.
+This includes ensuring the adequacy and effectiveness of the overall risk management framework and practices for material risks such as credit, liquidity, market, operational, information security and digital, conduct, money laundering and terrorism financing, legal, fiduciary, regulatory, reputational, strategic, environmental (including climate), social and governance risks, as well as any other category of risk that may be delegated by the Board or deemed necessary by the RMC.

 The RMC reviews the scope, effectiveness and objectivity of the Risk Management Division.
 It ensures that the risk management function has appropriate independent reporting lines and is adequately resourced with experienced and qualified employees to monitor risk by the various risk categories.
 It approves the risk management frameworks, internal control systems and major policies, as well as reviews the risk appetite statement, risk disclosure policy and risk management principles for the approval of the Board.
-It also reviews the risk profile, risk tolerance level and risk strategy of the Bank for effective risk management, as well as the risk reports to monitor and control risk exposures.
+It also reviews the risk profile, risk tolerance level and risk strategy of the Group for effective risk management, as well as the risk reports to monitor and control risk exposures.
 The Chief Risk Officer has direct reporting lines to the RMC and Chief Executive Officer.

 Nomination Committee